herreio/openapc-de/README.md

 ## Additional Costs

-In 2024 OpenAPC started to aggregate additional costs like page charges or submission fees, which may occur in the context of OA publishing aside from APCs.
-These cost types are considered optional and thus collected in a separate data file, they are linked to a main publication entry using the DOI as primary key.
+In 2024 OpenAPC started to aggregate additional costs like page charges or submission fees, which may occur in the context of OA publishing alongside primary publication fees.
+These cost types are considered optional and thus collected in a separate data file, they are linked to the corresponding main publication entry in the APC or TA file using the DOI as primary key.
 At the moment additional costs are only collected for journal articles (both for the APC and TA data set).

 | Dataset         | Main CSV File                                                                 | Additional Costs File                                                                                    |
 |-----------------|-------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|